Local government in Tamil Nadu: Objectives and functions

 Developmental administration is the main objective of these local bodies.
 The administrative system constitutes various urban and rural local bodies.
 The local bodies are responsible for the local administration and maintenance of facilities such as water supply, roads, healthcare, street lighting, sanitation, sewage and waste management, and public buildings like bus stations and markets.
 These local bodies have the power to levy house and commercial taxes, apart from collection of fees for services and approvals.
 The local bodies are also responsible for the implementation of central and state government programs and schemes at the local level.
-The Department of Municipal Administration and Water Supply and Department of Rural Development and Panchayat Raj of the state government are responsible for the overall administration of these local bodies.
+The Department of Municipal Administration and Water Supply is the state government department responsible for the administration, water supply and sewage of urban local bodies in the state.
+The Department of Rural Development and Panchayat Raj is the state government department responsible for rural development and development and administration of rural local bodies.

 Elections

 Elections to the local bodies in Tamil Nadu are conducted by Tamil Nadu State Election Commission.
 Councillors are elected through direct elections, who in turn elect the mayor, chairman or president of the corporation, municipality or panchayat respectively.